2 Dashboards · Live · Companion Data · Updated Apr 2026

 Live data, built from the reading.

-A book can teach you the history of a subject.
-Live data shows you where that subject stands today.
-The dashboards on this page are my attempts to turn topics I've been reading into something I can see changing in real time.
+A book teaches you the history of a subject.
+Live data shows you where it stands today.
+These dashboards are my attempt to turn topics I've been reading about into something I can watch change in real time.
+Built with help from Claude, the AI assistant from Anthropic.
+They're exploratory rather than journalistic — extensions of the reading, meant to send you back to the books for real context.

 Companion to · Middle East